python-can-define-radio/sdr-course/resources/Common-GNURadio-error-messages.md

 ## "must begin with a letter and may contain letters, numbers, and underscores."

 How to fix: Open the `Options` block, and set the Id to something that satisfies the criteria described.
-The most common issue is spaces: you may accidentally have a space somewhere in your Id.
+For example:

+- "my cool flowgraph" won't work because it has spaces.
+You could change it to "my_cool_flowgraph" or "mycoolflowgraph" or similar.
+- "my-cool-flowgraph" won't work because of the hyphens.
+- "030_flowgraph" won't work because it starts with a number.
+You could change it to "exercise_030_flowgraph" or "my030" or similar.
+- "my_flowgraph " won't work because it ends with a space.
+Those are especially hard to see!

 If you're having trouble finding the culprit characters, you can always erase the Id entirely and type a new Id.